-Effective 2022, government legislation requires Northern Trust and all companies in Ireland with 250 or more employees to disclose their gender pay gap annually.
+Government legislation requires Northern Trust and all companies in Ireland with 250 or more employees to disclose their gender pay gap annually.
 We support the widespread publishing of gender pay gaps and are continually looking to make improvements to close our own gender pay gap.